Causal Bandits: Online Decision-Making in Endogenous Settings: Real-Time Bidding Auctions

-\cite{waisman2019online} proposed bandit algorithm to recover $\mathbb{E}[\gamma(1)-\gamma(0)]$ based on the assumption of exogenous covariates including $\mathbb{I}\{B_{CP,t}>b_t\}$.
-However, we can see this assumption will be violated in reality.
-First, the advertiser cannot randomize the ad exposure because the advertiser does not know others' bids and the result of the auction cannot be controlled by the single advertiser; Second, even if the advertiser randomizes the participation in the auction, the endogeneity problem still occurs because $B_{CP,t}$ in the indicator function can be correlated with unobservables\footnote{One example for the unobservables here could be some common shock in the market, which affects bidding prices in the market but is not observable in the data} in the error term $\eta_t$.
-Therefore, the covariates in Equation (\ref{eq: rtb_revenue0}) can be endogenous, which leads to a biased estimation of the average treatment effect $\mathbb{E}[\gamma(1)-\gamma(0)]$.
+Note that the above specification suffers from the endogeneity problem, i.e. the covariate $\mathbb{I}\{B_{CP,t} \le b_t\}$ can be correlated with the unobserved error term $\eta_t$.
+The advertiser cannot randomize the ad exposure because the advertiser does not know others' bids, and the result of the auction cannot be controlled by the advertiser; Thus, the unobserved demand shocks could be correlated with $B_{CP,t}$ and create a potential endogeneity issue.
+The unobservables here could be some common shock in the market, which affects the bidding prices in the market but are not observable in the data in the error term $\eta_t$.
+Extant literature (\cite{johnson2017ghost}) has characterized this inherent endogeneity in RTB settings and discusses how unobserved consumer taste shocks affect both consumer demand and advertisers' bidding behavior.

-In this paper, we relax the assumption of exogenous covariates to accommodate more general settings which include endogenous cases.
-To make the analysis clearer, we reformulate the model as Equation (\ref{eq: rtb_revenue1}), where we rewrite the expected basic revenue as $\beta_0$, the average treatment effect $\mathbb{E}[\gamma(1)-\gamma(0)]$ as $\beta_1$ and the error term $\eta_t$ as the sum of two errors, $\delta_t$ and $\varepsilon_t$.
-We assume $\mathbb{I}\{B_{CP,t}>b_t\}$ is correlated with the first error term, $\delta_t$, while uncorrelated with the second error term, $\varepsilon_t$.
+To make the analysis clearer, we reformulate the error term in the model as Equation (\ref{eq: rtb_revenue_err}), where we rewrite $\eta_t$ as the sum of two errors, $\delta_t$ and $\varepsilon_t$.
+We assume $\mathbb{I}\{B_{CP,t} \le b_t\}$ is correlated with the first error term, $\delta_t$, while uncorrelated with the second error term, $\varepsilon_t$.
 The parameter $\rho$ indicates the degree of endogeneity.
 Larger $\rho$ implies higher endogeneity.

-To correct the endogeneity-generated bias of estimation for $\beta_1$, we can utilize instrumental variable methods.
-A valid instrumental variable $\nu_t$ for $\mathbb{I}\{B_{CP,t}>b_t\}$ should satisfy the following conditions: (i) $\mathbb{E}[\nu_t\eta_t]=0$, (ii) $\nu_t$ affects $\mathbb{I}\{B_{CP,t}>b_t\}$, (iii) $\nu_t$ has no direct effect on $y_t$.
-We provide two examples of valid instrumental variables: real time exchange rates which were used in \cite{clements2005indirect}, and variables of political cycle like political ads which were used in \cite{sinkinson2019ask}.
-Hence, we can use the instrumental variable to extract the exogenous part of endogenous covariate and conduct two stage estimation by our $\epsilon$-BanditIV algorithm.
-In the first stage, we regress $\mathbb{I}\{B_{CP,t}>b_t\}$ on the impression's characteristics, the bidding price $b_t$, and the instrumental variable, $\nu_t$ to obtain an estimation of the indicator function.
-In the second stage, we regress the revenue on the estimated $\mathbb{I}\{B_{CP,t}>b_t\}$ based on the estimation in the first stage to get the estimation of $\beta_1$.